Shaik7981/Inventory-Analysis/README.md

 - **Power BI File**: `Digital Explorers.pbix`
   This file contains an interactive, real-time dashboard built in Power BI.
 The dashboard includes visualizations like:

+  - **Month wise Sales**: A bar chart showing sales of inventory for Every Month.
+  - **Month Wise Purchases**: A line chart tracking Puchase of inventory for Every Month.
+  - **Average Purchases Cost of Inventory**: A KPI card comparing the cost of each product.